-Across the United States and around the world, composting advocates will be encouraging everyone to compost during ICAW, May 7 – 13, 2017.
+Across the United States and around the world, composting advocates will be encouraging everyone to compost during ICAW, May 6 – 12, 2018.
 Those who believe in the “Compost Message” will be planning events in their community to promote the value of compost.
 All types of composting events — from “do it yourself” composting in your backyard to large-scale community-wide composting — are be promoted during the week.
-The theme for 2017 is Compost!
-Healthy Soil, Healthy Food, which opens up lots of opportunities for planning fun and educational activities.
+The theme for 2018 is Compost!
+Building a Better Future, which opens up lots of opportunities for planning fun and educational activities.

 Here are some examples of events and activities that have been held during prior International Compost Awareness Weeks.
 Let us know if you need more ideas and please share with us by entering your plans for your ICAW event in the Add Event box.
 Someone in another community might want to do a similar event as yours, so the more events we have added to the list, the better:

 - One municipality sold compost at a local mall parking lot for one day only.

 - Another had a free compost give-away program at a park which was opened to city residents only.
 The residents were asked to bring their own containers or buckets.

 - Many states and cities held Proclamations for ICAW.

 - A local radio show featured a segment on the importance of using compost.

 - One city held a two-day event, free to visitors, with the goal of connecting people who were interested in making a positive difference in their lives and communities.
 The event included information on backyard composting and vermi-composting and gave visitors the opportunity to talk to experts.